June 2018 Email Newsletter

 PREDICTING BROWN PATCH IN FESCUE

-An updated way to predict when Brown Patch (Rhizoctonia solani) becomes active with high moisture and by using the “flip-flop” rule when average low temperatures of at least 68 d F and average high temperatures of 86 d F or more are present for several days in a row.
+An updated way to predict when Brown Patch (Rhizoctonia solani) becomes active is by using the “flip-flop” rule when nighttime temperatures of at least 68 d F and daytime temperatures of 86 d F or more are present for several days in a row.
 Kansas City’s infamous hot, muggy days with high dew points (in the 70’s) also gives us a heads up that the disease may be active.
 Control is difficult but your Soil Service Garden Center will do our best to help with your situation.

 CUT AND TREAT THE SAME DAY